feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 abolition of the Chinese officers further shows the lack of a comprehensive Dutch policy regarding the Chinese in the Indies.

-| am acutely aware that further research would refine my argument, although it would not, | believe, overthrow my main conclusion.
+I am acutely aware that further research would refine my argument, although it would not, I believe, overthrow my main conclusion.
 There is need for comparative studies of the Chinese officers in Semarang and Surabaya; study of the relationships of the Chinese officers with other public figures in the community; of the two peranakan political parties, the Chung Hwa Hui and the Partai Tionghoa Indonesia: Chinese participation in the People's Council and in colonial government, and Dutch economic policy as far as it affected the Chinese.

 Comparative studies of the Chinese officers in Semarang and Surabaya would confirm the different practices of Dutch policy with respect to Chinese local administration in the different cities in Java.